mDL Server-Side Verification

 --header "Content-Type: application/json"

 This marks the final step of the mDL Server-Side Verification.
-Once the server-side reprocessing is completed, you can then handle the results appropriately and determine whether you should trust the mobile outcome or not.
+Once the server-side reprocessing is completed, you can then handle the results appropriately and determine whether you should trust the Mobile SDK outcome.

 Examples

-See the sample projects, demonstrating how to set up the Complete Server-Side Verification on the Mobile side:
+See the sample projects that demonstrate how to set up the Complete Server-Side Verification on the Mobile side: